 Risk Management, Data Gathering, Recordkeeping, and Document Control

 Key Takeaways

-• Document control keeps current plans, permits, procedures, drawings, SDSs, and forms available while preventing use of obsolete versions.
+• Document control keeps current plans, permits, SDSs, and forms in use while removing or marking obsolete versions.

+Risk Management, Data Gathering, Recordkeeping, and Document Control